-As mentioned above, there are many different types of diffusers out there and thereby many various parts that make them work.
+As mentioned above, there are many different types of diffusers out there and, thereby, many various parts that make them work.
 We’ll share the elements of a few of the more common types of diffusers here.

-This type of diffuser is prevalent because not only does it diffuse essential oils, it also acts as a humidifier.
+This type of diffuser is prevalent because not only does it diffuse essential oils, but it also acts as a humidifier.
 This added moisture in the air is beneficial in arid climates and in the dryness that comes in the winter months.
-These types of diffusers usually have a component that vibrates the essential oil molecules into tiny parts that mix with the water added to the diffuser and create a mist that diffuses the healing oils into the room.
+These diffusers usually have a component that vibrates the essential oil molecules into tiny parts that mix with the water added to the diffuser and create a mist that diffuses the healing oils into the room.

 You have probably heard of essential oil humidifiers.
-When you hear this, it is likely referring to either an ultrasonic diffuser or an evaporative diffuser.
+When you hear this, it likely refers to either an ultrasonic diffuser or an evaporative diffuser.
 It is particularly useful for colder climates or arid climates because not only is the essential oil being released into the air, but it also adds much-needed humidity to your home.